Ladder99/ladder99/design/data.md

 load mqtt-json.js plugin
 on init plugin, pass these topics and inputs, and it would subscribe to those topics.

-q. would need to send initial message to kick things off - how specify that?
+>q. would need to send initial message to kick things off - how specify that? hardcode for now, then specify it in inputs.yaml?

 for each message received it'll go through the relevant inputs and set the cache key-item pairs.

-maybe a hybrid approach for now would be good -
+>maybe a hybrid approach for now would be good -

 ie use mqtt-ccs.js plugin, but pass inputs.yaml js to it also on init

-then would use those for the alias list which would... uhh
+then would use those for the alias list
+?